The science of serendipity: how innovation really works

 7 PM, 29 Sep 2025

-The Royal Institution’s legacy in British science is often told through heroic figures like Sir Humphry Davy and Michael Faraday.
-Yet innovation is rarely so simple.
+The story of science is often told as a series of flashes of insight, enjoyed by heroic figures such as the Royal Institution’s Sir Humphry Davy and Michael Faraday.
+Yet in reality, innovation is rarely so simple or dramatic.

 Event information

 This event takes place in the historic lecture theatre of the Royal Institution.
 Tickets for the talk may be purchased here.
-London Institute guests are invited to join the speaker for drinks after the talk in our private rooms on the second floor of the Royal Institution.
+London Institute guests, who don’t need to buy tickets, are invited to join the speaker for drinks after the talk in our private rooms on the second floor of the Royal Institution.

 Speakers